The best running gaiters will help keep sand, rocks, and other debris out of your running shoes. Photo: iRunFar/Eszter Horanyi

 Weighing just 1.3 ounces per pair, the Altra Trail Gaiter is one of the lightest and most breathable gaiter options available.

-They’ve proven their worth on the scree fields of the San Juan Mountains of Colorado, where long descents on loose rock often require stopping to remove shoes to clear them of debris. iRunFar gear editor Eszter Horanyi wore these gaiters on her 57-hour romp through the Sawatch Mountains of Colorado to set an unsupported FKT on the Nolan’s 14 line.
+They’ve also proven their worth on the scree fields of the San Juan Mountains of Colorado, where long descents on loose rock often require stopping to remove shoes to clear them of debris, unless wearing gaiters.
+In fact, iRunFar managing editor Eszter Horanyi wore these gaiters on her 57-hour romp through Colorado’s Sawatch Mountains to set an unsupported FKT on the Nolan’s 14 line.

 The simple attachment system is designed specifically for Altra’s trail shoes.
-However, these gaiters can work for just about any shoe if you purchase some self-adhesive Velcro and install it on the back of your favorite trail running shoes.
-They fit fairly well and stay in place, but they are a little loose around the bottom, which causes us some doubt about their performance in ankle-deep sand or scree.
-We wouldn’t choose to use these gaiters in situations where we were traveling off-trail through dense underbrush that could push the sides of these gaiters up and deposit debris in our shoes.
+However, these gaiters can work for just about any shoe if you purchase some Velcro and stick it to the back of your favorite trail running shoes.
+They fit fairly well and stay in place, but they are a little loose around the bottom, giving us some doubt about their performance in ankle-deep sand or scree.
+We wouldn’t choose these gaiters in situations where we were traveling off-trail through dense underbrush that could push the sides of these gaiters up and deposit debris in our shoes.

 Material: 82% nylon/18% spandex

-Shop the Altra Trail GaiterBest Running Gaiters for Cold Weather: inov8 All Terrain Gaiter ($20)
+Shop the Altra Trail GaiterBest Running Gaiters for Cold Weather: Inov8 All Terrain Gaiter ($25)

-- The knitted ankle cuff is snug and comfortable
+- Knitted ankle cuff is snug and comfortable

 - Compatible with any shoe using rubber O-rings